Differences Between Islam and Other Religions

 The above interview with Robert Spencer is very good regarding the topic of differences between Islam and Christianity.

 One of the quotes listed above states that Jihad (war against the infidel) is specially rewarded during Ramadan.
 According to MEMRI the commandment of jihad, which is of supreme importance at all times, assumes even greater importance during this holy month and gains precedence over all other commandments… On Ramadan Allah grants fighters special strength, despite – or rather by virtue of – their fasting.
 Those who gain martyrdom during the month of Ramadan are doubly rewarded in Paradise.
-In general Christianity does not encourage violence during holidays although historically there were increases in attacks by Christians on Jews during Easter.
+In general Christianity promotes pieace although historically there were wars between protestants and Catholics and Christian persecution of Jews, which increased during Easter.

 The Mishna is a book of Jewish rabbinical wisdom.
 In it there is a sentence that states that "he who destroys one life is regarded by the Torah as if he has destroyed a whole world; and whoever saves one life, is regarded as if he has saved a whole world."
 Muhammad told the Jews that Islam was an extension of Judaism but Muhammad advocated violence.
 He explained: